-Criterion Poor Needs Improvement Exceptional Content Poor writing style with little or no specific details, no evidence of having studied the material, and/or off written; some points elaborated but with minimal use of concepts from most points elaborated with clear and detailed information that supports thoughts and Well written, fully elaborates points.
-Clear and detailed information supports thoughts and ideas
+Poor Needs Improvement Meets Expectations Exceptional Content Poor writing style with little or no specific details, no evidence of having studied the material, and/or off topic.
+Adequately written; some points elaborated but with minimal use of concepts from the material.
+Well written, most points elaborated with clear and detailed information that supports thoughts and ideas and uses concepts from the material. and detailed information supports thoughts and ideas Organization and Mechanics Little or no structure present.

-Criterion Poor Needs Improvement Meets Expectations Exceptional topic. uses concepts from the material. and shows full acquisition of concepts from the material.
-Organization and Mechanics Little or no structure present.
 Grammatical errors interfere with comprehension.
 Organization present but awkward.
 Some grammatical errors present.
 Good organization with few statements out of place.
 Minor grammatical errors.
 Clearly organized and remains focused.
 Few or no grammatical errors.
 Participation Minimal posts in number or length.
 Posts show little or no reflection on the topics or previous posts.
 Posts address the topic but consist mostly of a rote repetition of the study materials.
 Little or no reflection on previous posts.
 Posts address the topic with reflection.
 Many responses build on previous posts.
-Posts show a genuine interest in contributing to the overall life of the forum.

-Table 5: Grading Rubric for Discussion Assignments
+Table 4: Grading Rubric for Discussion Assignments